BurnOutTrader/fund-forge/DEV_TODO_ISSUES.md

+## Stats
+Statistics in synchronize accounts mode do not work, since orders arrive after the position is closed.
+Need to retroactively update the statistics when the order updates arrive.

 ## Subscription handling
 Subscriptions need to be handled by the broker enum, to many variables on the client side
 - Live subscriptions will be done by